 AMH is proud to report that we have achieved zero fatalities and incidents of injuries and occupational diseases in the past three years.
-We have also maintained a relatively low employee absentee rate.
+We have also maintained a relatively low employee absentee rate4.

-&lt;sup>4 Absentee rate is calculated by: Total days of absence/Total scheduled working days, reported in percentage.
+4 Absentee rate is calculated by: Total days of absence/Total scheduled working days, reported in percentage.

 Figure 6.
-Absentee rate by gender from FY2020 - FY2021
+Absentee rate by gender from FY2021 - FY2022

-A subsidiary of AMH has been awarded bizSAFE level STAR safety, which is a demonstration of our excellence in delivering Workplace Safety and Health.
+A subsidiary of AMH was awarded bizSAFE level STAR safety, which is a demonstration of our excellence in delivering Workplace Safety and Health.
 We are committed to improve on our occupational health and safety initiatives and conduct regular reviews of our programmes, processes, risk assessments and controls.
 A subsidiary of AMH has obtained ISO 45001 certification in year 2020.

-Perpetual Target Performance in FY2021 Zero incidents of fatalities and work injury incidents Achieved
+Perpetual Target Performance in FY2022

+Zero incidents of fatalities and work injury Achieved

+incidents